-Sections 10.554(1)(i)9.b. and 10.556(9), Rules of the Auditor General, require us to apply appropriate procedures and communicate the results of our determination as to whether or not the District provided a link on its Web site to the Florida Department of Financial Service's Web site to view the District's annual financial report submitted to the Department.
+Sections 10.554(1)(i)9.b. and 10.556(9), Rules of the Auditor General, require us to apply appropriate procedures and communicate the results of our determination as to whether or not the District provided a link on its Web site to the Florida Department of Financial Service's Web site to view the is only required when the special district amends its final adopted budget under Section 189.016(6), F.S., it is also reasonable to conclude that the variance is derived from a comparison of the amended budget amount to the actual amount.

+District's annual financial report submitted to the Department.
 In connection with our audit, we determined that the District provided a link on its Web site to the Florida Department of Financial Service's Web site.
 (If the District did not comply with this requirement, revise the language as appropriate.)